abtion/guidelines/career_development/ladder.md

 -[ ] can help pm cultivate an asana board. understands kanban. can teach juniors to pair program.
 #### respectful teammate
 #### hard skills
+-[ ] Demonstrates ability to succeed in a wide range of complex situations across multiple axes: e.g. scale, uncertainty, interconnectedness.

 ### Level 5
 #### simple